My Road To New York

 No, matter how fast I ran.
 I couldn’t pass anyone.
-Everybody was fast, super fast.
+Everybody was fast, lightning fast.

-I get this weird feeling, whenever someone runs at my pace.
-I feel like I’m drowning.
-I feel like I can’t maintain the pace.
-I feel like I’m not good enough.
+I’ll be honest, I get this weird feeling, whenever someone runs at my pace.
+Like I’m drowning.
+Like I can’t maintain the pace.
+Like I’m not good enough.
 You see, I’m not a runner, I played basketball and baseball in high school.
 So running with the world’s elite, I felt like an impostor.
 Everybody at that level, including Robert, ran track or cross-country.
 I lifted weights.
 I wished we we’re lifting weights that day.

-Imagine if someone tied you to a car and then drove off.
-And you tried to run with the car.
-You hang on for dear life, running so fast you feel like you could fall.
-Like your legs weren’t supposed to move that fast.
+Imagine if someone tied you to a car and drove off.
+You hang on for dear life, running at speeds your legs weren’t designed to handle.
 That’s how I felt that day, and then I cracked.

 I felt like I got hit by a truck.
-My legs hurt so much.
+My legs ached so much.
 The pace was ridiculous.
-The runners speeding by me only added salt to the wound.
+The runners speeding by me, adding salt to my fresh wound.

 By mile 13, I knew there would be no NY Qualification.
 Heck, there might be no finish.
 Robert was nowhere to be found.
 He dropped before I did.
 I decided to wait for Robbie D.

-We gave painful high-fives to the thousands cheering us on.
+We gave painful high-fives to the thousands cheering.

 Boston became the celebration for years of effort.